nicholasalanbrown/openlaw/VISION.md

 # Our Vision

-Laws should be written openly by the public, not by elected representatives.
-Technology and society have evolved so dramatically since our law-making bodies were created that we now have the capability to dramatically improve on their output, representativeness, and effectiveness.
+Laws should be written by the public, not by elected representatives.

+The concept of electing representatives to govern democracies was a practical necessity developed before the internet.
+Technology and society have evolved so dramatically since our law-making bodies were created that we now have the opportunity to dramatically improve on their output, representativeness, and effectiveness.

-It is easy to see the weaknesses of our current system.
-The lawmakers who represent us in Congress, in our state legislatures, and in our city councils:
+It is easy to see the weaknesses of our current system of representation.
+The lawmakers we elect to our Congress, to our state legislatures, and to our city councils:
 * may spend at least [half of their time fundraising](https://www.huffpost.com/entry/call-time-congressional-fundraising_n_2427291)
 * are responsible for providing oversight on complex issues, like the internet, that they [clearly don't understand at all](https://techcrunch.com/2018/05/06/our-modern-congress-doesnt-understand-21st-century-technology/)
 * [have fewer staff every year](https://www.brookings.edu/blog/fixgov/2017/05/24/vital-stats-congress-has-a-staffing-problem-too/) even as our problems grow